The CHILD Project

 How does The Child Project system connect to the national database?

-The Child Project™ system connects and transfers information via the Web.
+The Child Project™ system connects and transfers information via a secure web connection.
 All that is needed to connect and share data is web connection -- either a dial up or other connection, such as a county local area network.
 The only difference will be the speed of the network.

 How quickly does the system enroll and positively ID individuals?